Air passenger rights

 Are delayed flights eligible for compensation?

-• You had a confirmed flight reservation.
+• You have a confirmed flight reservation

 My flight was delayed.
 Can I claim compensation?